mojaloop/ml-api-adapter/Onboarding.md

 npm install
 ```

+> If you run into problems installing the node modules, make sure to check out the [Common Errors/FAQs](#CommonErrorsFAQs) below.

-##  4. <a name='RunningLocally'></a>Running Locally
+##  3. <a name='RunningLocally'></a>Running Locally

-To get the `ml-api-adapter` running, the following must also be up and running:
+While you can get the `ml-api-adapter` up and running by itself, it isn't all that useful for testing. `ml-api-adapter` requires at a minimum:
+* `central-ledger`
   * kafka
-* `central_ledger` - [todo: this has its own dependencies right!?!]

-[todo: double check dependencies, and write short instructions for running them.
-We should just make the simplest possible configuration, as it doesn't already exist]
+  * mysql
+* [todo: other dependencies?]

+Follow the [onboarding guide](todo: link) for the `central-ledger` to get the required local environment set up before running the following:

 Once simply run:
 ```bash